zmasmoud/Predicting-Future-Deep-Tech/README.md

 ├── Approach1.ipynb # Implementation and validation code for Approach 1
 ├── Approach2.ipynb # Implementation and validation code for Approach 2
 ├── utils.py # Utility functions used in Approach 1
-├── ground truth investments # contains ground truth investment figures for the 7 pre-selected technologies from 2010 to 2024 (inclusive)
+├── ground truth investments.xlsx # contains ground truth investment figures for the 7 pre-selected technologies from 2010 to 2024 (inclusive)
-├── Investments # contains ground truth and forecasted investment figures for the 7 pre-selected technologies from 2015 to 2024 (inclusive) (for ground truth) and from 2015 to 2034 (inclusive) (for the forecasts)
+├── Investments.xlsx # contains ground truth and forecasted investment figures for the 7 pre-selected technologies from 2015 to 2024 (inclusive) (for ground truth) and from 2015 to 2034 (inclusive) (for the forecasts)
-└── RAG documents # RAG corpora
+├── requirements.txt # contains the required libraries to run the code └── RAG documents # RAG corpora
     ├── 2019_2020
       ├── CSEM-STR-2019